D Gypsy Minor

 The scale displayed with its numeric formula, notes, intervals and scale degrees.

 The main three-note and four-note chords that can be harmonized from this scale are the following:

-The tones in these chords corresponds to the tones of the D Gypsy Minor scale.
+The tones in these chords correspond to the tones of the D Gypsy Minor scale.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The scale can be played on the guitar from different starting positions in which D function as the root tone.
+The scale can be played on the guitar from different starting positions in which D functions as the tonic.

 The D Gypsy Minor is also referred to as the D Hungarian Minor scale.
 It should not be confused with the D Gypsy Major scale.

 Start the audio and play along!
 Use notes from the scale in the diagram above.Normal tempo: